Peruvian Inca Orchid

 - - lbs

-View all of our Peruvian Inca Orchid pictures in the gallery.
+View all of the Peruvian Inca Orchid images!

 The Peruvian Inca Orchid (also known as the Peruvian Hairless Dog) is an ancient breed, dating back more than a thousand years in Peru.
 Depictions of this breed first appeared on the local pottery of the Moche people by around the year 750 AD.
 When the Spanish conquistadors arrived, this was one of the major breeds prized by the Incan Empire.
 While the Incans did not originally breed this dog, it came to be associated with them.
 This breed declined swiftly following the end of their empire, and the remaining survivors were mixed heavily with Eurasian dogs; it has even lost the unique genetic signature that would identify it as a pre-contact American breed.